2023 Solar Incentives Guide for Discovery Bay, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The term "solar incentives" refers to financial incentives designed to encourage increased use of renewable energy by making installing and using solar panels more affordable.
-Incentives might include things like discounts, cash back or credit on your utility bill each month.
-Some incentives are offered federally, while others are handled by the state of California or by your specific utility company, county or municipality.
-Some broad categories of solar incentives include:
+The term "solar incentives" broadly refers to financial incentives designed to encourage the use of renewable energy by making installing and using solar panels more affordable.
+Different kinds of incentives, such as discounts, cash back or credit towards your monthly utility bill, may be available to you.
+Some incentives may be provided via the state of California, by your utility company or by county or municipality, while others are federal.
+Categories of solar incentives include:

-- Net Metering: Net metering is an incentive you can get after your solar system is up and running.
-If you have a net metering agreement with your Discovery Bay utility company, it will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some places, this credit is dollar-for-dollar, while in others you might get refunded a percentage of the value.
+• Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
+If you have in place a net metering agreement with your Discovery Bay utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some places, this credit is dollar-for-dollar, while in others you might receive a refund equivalent to a percentage of the value.

-- Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for money that normally counts as part of your taxable income.
-In most cases, a certain (small) threshold of energy production must be met before your solar system is eligible for SRECs or similar performance-based incentives.
+• Solar Renewable Energy Certificate (SREC): SRECs can be sold to your utility company (or other buyers) for money that normally counts as part of your taxable income.
+In most cases, you must meet a certain (small) threshold of energy production before your solar system qualifies for SRECs or similar performance-based incentives.
 These kinds of incentives are generally handled by your state government.

 Best Regional Coverage